Top reasons businesses choose VMware Cloud on AWS

 Accelerate cloud migrations of vSphere workloads from months or years to weeks or days with familiar, consistent infrastructure that eliminates the rework tax needed to re-architect applications.
 Reduce the complexity, cost and risk of cloud migrations compared to alternatives that require time and scarce skills.
 Once in the cloud, use VMware and AWS services to modernize your apps at your pace.

 Easily extend your on-premises data center to AWS for quick access to additional capacity, on-demand scaling of apps, flexible development and test environments, or rapid regional expansion.
-Move your vSphere workloads without changing IP addresses into a VMware-consistent, enterprise-grade environment in the AWS Cloud quickly and cost-effectively, and manage it through your vCenter console.
+Move your vSphere workloads without changing IP addresses into a VMware-consistent, enterprise-grade environment in the AWS Cloud quickly and cost-effectively.
+Manage it all through your vCenter console.

-Adopt a robust, feature-rich cloud platform for virtual desktops and applications that can be used to deliver complete VDI infrastructure from the cloud.
+Adopt a robust, feature-rich cloud platform for virtual desktops and applications.
 Or you can extend an existing on-premises VDI environment for desktop bursting, protection or proximity to applications running in AWS.
-Optimize infrastructure costs with flexible, consumption-based billing while paying only for what you use.
+Optimize infrastructure costs with flexible, consumption-based billing.

-Simplify disaster protection with VMware Cloud Disaster Recovery and VMware Site Recovery, on-demand disaster recovery as a service (DRaaS) optimized for VMware Cloud on AWS.
-Accelerate time-to-protection, simplify disaster recovery operations and reduce secondary site costs with cloud economics, while providing a secondary site that is operationally consistent with your VMware data center.
+Simplify disaster protection with VMware Cloud Disaster Recovery and VMware Site Recovery, on-demand disaster recovery as a service (Disaster Recovery) optimized for VMware Cloud on AWS.
+Accelerate time-to-protection, simplify disaster recovery operations and reduce secondary site costs with cloud economics.

 VMware Tanzu Standard simplifies operation of Kubernetes for multi-cloud deployment, centralizing management and governance for many clusters and teams across on-premises, public clouds, and edge